He spent a year in film school, working towards his dream career. But he couldn’t afford it.

 So he started creating.
 He became resourceful.

-And he made his dream reality.
+And he made his dream career a reality.

 Now, Jason Rink is the CEO and Executive Creative Director of Simplifilm–his own film studio–and has created his dream career.